mcamagna/HISAT2-pipeline/README.md

 ```
 hisat2-pipline --hisat_options "--very-sensitive --no-spliced-alignment" --stringtie_options "-m 150 -t"
 ```
-<br>To see all run parameters, use:
+To see all run parameters, use:
 ```
 hisat2-pipline -h
 ```